surge-synthesizer/surge-rack/docs/nightlychangelog.md

 - Cache the WT conversion for saving into your patch in the WT/Window VCO
 - In rare cases the SpringReverb could NaN.
 Reset the effect automatically if these occur as a workaround.
+- The EGxVCA didn't trigger envelopes for newly added polyphony while the gate was high.
+This caused polyphony mis-fires on patch startup in some rare cases.
+Now it will trigger an envlope for a newly added channel in a high gate situation.